SteffenKn/GitHub.JS-API/README.md

 - repo
   - The repository containing the pull request
-  - Type: Repo
+  - Type: IRepo
   - Get

 - owner
   - The owner of the repository containing the pull request
-  - Type: Owner
+  - Type: IOwner
   - Get

 #### Functions